aludwar/hugo/content/posts/2023-09-21-graduating-automation.md

 * A particular group of server infrastructure for a specific application might be better placed in a playbook group_vars or host_vars location and that more customized inheritance structure could be applied to other applications or groups.

-I hope this added some insight into structuring inventory reconcilation and assit with being iterative in your automation practice.
+I hope this added some insight into structuring inventory reconcilation and assist with being iterative in your automation practice.